Electrostatics/apbs/docs/getting/index.rst

 Requirements
 ^^^^^^^^^^^^

-A few libraries are needed to run APBS from the pre-built binary:
+The pre-compiled binaries include nearly all dependencies, so the only requirement is Python:

 * All platforms
-  * Python 3.9
+  * Python 3 (tested with 3.9)

 .. caution::